 In the perfect world, when all of the important minions are still in your deck, you can OTK your opponent very easily with a simple Zerek's Cloning Gallery.
-With two Radiants, Bloodmage Thalnos, Malygos and Prophet Velen, your burn spells are free and deal lots of damage.
-Smites deal 16 damage each (2 base + 5 from Malygos + 1 from Thalnos = 8, and Velen doubles it) and Mind Blasts deal 22 damage each (5 base + 5 from Malygos + 1 from Thalnos, Velen doubles).
-2x Smite is enough to OTK an opponent without Armor.
-Even if he has Armor, you can still deal lots of extra damage – e.g. 2x Mind Blast + Holy Smite is 60 damage.
+With two Radiants, Malygos and Prophet Velen, your burn spells are free and deal lots of damage.
+Smites deal 14 damage each (2 base + 5 from Malygos = 7, and Velen doubles it) and Mind Blasts deal 20 damage each (5 base + 5 from Malygos, Velen doubles).
+Even something like 2x Smite (which can be played for free with only a single Radiant) is usually enough to OTK an opponent without Armor (28 damage is not 30, but you should have dealt some chip damage on the way).
+Even if he has Armor, you can still deal lots of extra damage – e.g. 2x Mind Blast + Holy Smite is 54 damage.
 But that perfect case scenario rarely comes up.
 If you draw some of those minions before, or you don’t have enough burn in your hand, or even don’t have Zerek’s Cloning Gallery.

 In that case, you need to adjust your plan accordingly.
 Another common, albeit quite RNG, way to kill your opponent is Lesser Diamond Spellstone.
 When fully upgraded, it resurrect 4 different minions that dies this game on your side of the board.
-However, given that often more than 4 different minions will die throughout the game (you have 9 different minions in the deck in total), it won’t always give you the minions you need.
-You also have Eternal Servitude as a way to revive your Malygos or Velen, and that’s often how you kill the opponent.
+However, given that often more than 4 different minions will die throughout the game (you have 8 different minions in the deck in total), it won’t always give you the minions you need.
+You also have Eternal Servitude as a way to revive your Malygos or Velen, and that’s often how you kill the opponent, since it gives you one of them pretty consistently thanks to the Discover mechanic.
 To give you a little cheat sheet.
 A single Velen = 4 damage Smite, 10 damage Mind Blast.
 A single Malygos = 7 damage Smite, 10 damage Mind Blast.
 2x Velen = 8 damage Smite, 20 damage Mind Blast.
 2x Malygos = 12 damage Smite, 15 damage Mind Blast.
 1x Velen + 1x Malygos = 14 damage Smite, 20 damage Mind Blast.
-Those are the most common scenarios you will stumble upon, but it might get more crazy sometimes – you can add Thalnos in, sometimes you get e.g. 3x Maly on the board (rare, but happens) etc. It would be great if you roughly remembered how much damage each common combination can deal, but you also need to be able to calculate it yourself on the fly.
+Those are the most common scenarios you will stumble upon, but it might get more crazy sometimes – e.g. sometimes you end up with 3x Maly on the board (rare, but happens).
+It would be great if you roughly remembered how much damage each common combination can deal, but you also need to be able to calculate it yourself on the fly.
 When doing it, remember that Spell Damage applies first before Velen’s doubling effect, and that Velen’s doubling effect stacks multiplicatively (2x Velen = 4x damage from your spells).
 The entire thing gets even more complicated if you start getting random spells from Lyra the Sunshard – that random Vivid Nightmare, for example, might win you the game in the right scenario.

 That said, OTK is not the only way to win the games with this deck.
 In fact, most of your games against Aggro aren’t won like that – sometimes you finish them with a quick Zerek’s or Spellstone + burst, but most of the time you win the game by getting the board control – if you clear their board and then get some minions they can’t answer, you most likely win the game.
-Even more so if one of those minions is Obsidian Statue – it can heal you like crazy.
-Sometimes a T6 Statue into two Eternal Servitudes is a way to win the game.
+Even more so if you stick a big Taunt like Witchwood Grizzly or The Lich King, so they can’t get through.
+Actually, sometimes a T5 Grizzly into two Eternal Servitudes is a way to win the game.
 Other times you get Malygos or Prophet Velen, and it either sticks to the board or it dies and you revive it and play Spirit Lash – it’s one of the best ways to win vs Aggro.
 Malygos is generally better with Lash, since it ups the damage to 6, most likely clearing whatever your opponent might have on the board.
-Velen is great, because it doubles BOTH damage and healing – e.g. if there are 4 minions on the board, regular 2 damage Lash would heal for 8, but with Velen that number is also doubled to 16.
+But Velen is still great, because it doubles BOTH damage and healing – e.g. if there are 4 minions on the board, regular 2 damage Lash would heal for 8, but with Velen that number is also doubled to 16.
 Still, Maly would heal for 24 on the same board while most likely clearing it.
 Yet another way to gain edge vs fast decks is a huge Psychic Scream.
 In the best case scenario, if you could deal with their early/mid game plays, then you might have forced them to flood the board in order to put enough pressure.
 Then Scream is amazing, because it’s very likely that they’re rather low on cards, and might not have a great way to refill.
 Even if they do, it buys you a turn or two, so you can get to your important cards quicker.

 But even against slow decks, while OTK will be your most common way to win, it’s definitely not the only one.
 After you get a bunch of big minions into your revive pool, Greater Diamond Spellstone can shut your opponent down.
 Even reviving two big minions like The Lich King and Prophet Velen at once can be devastating – if they don’t all get answered immediately, the damage really stacks, and given that you’re ultimately playing a combo deck, getting in minion damage can set it up for the future turns.
 Random DK cards are also a great way to win the game – in some games you will be bringing The Lich King back to life multiple times, and even if it dies right away each time, you still end up with a stack of Death Knight spells.
 5 single target damage / 3 AoE ones are the best, because you can combo them with Velen or Maly, but Frostmourne is also amazing in many scenarios.
 You can either clear minions and go for the value / tempo swing when they’re all up, or you can deal 15 damage over 3 turns to your opponent in order to set up the combo.

 And last, but not least, Lyra the Sunshard is another amazing win condition this deck has.
 It’s difficult to write about Lyra, because given her random nature, every time she does something different.
 But before going into your Lyra turn, it’s best to set her up correctly (unless you’re desperate, then you can go in any time and hope for the best).
 It’s good to start your chain with enough mana and at least one Radiant Elemental.
 It’s also good to have a bunch of cheap spells to start the chain – it’s likely that you will get some stuff from Lyra, but not always.
 Coins work best for that – not only you’re cycling them into a random spell, you also get +1 mana to work with.
 Shadow Visions work incredibly well during your Lyra turn – not only it’s a cheap spell (1 mana with a single Radiant), but it can give you another cheap/free spell.
 The most difficult decision is whether you want to play your Holy Smite or Mind Blast with Lyra, or save them for the OTK.
-There is no one clear answer, but I’d say that if the OTK aspect of the deck is still there.
-If you get Lyra off the Spellstone, alongside Malygos or Velen, then you definitely want to go for them – not only you get lots of damage immediately, but you might get another, possibly more useful spell.
+There is no one clear answer, but I’d say that if you can still hope to finish the game through OTK, I would save at least Mind Blasts.
+If you get Lyra off the Spellstone, alongside Malygos or Velen, then you also want to go for them – not only you get lots of damage immediately, but you might get another, possibly more useful spell.
+But if you’re in desperate situation, just play any spell you can and hope that you will get something good.
 Lyra can win you the game in multiple ways.
 She can give you more burn damage to get your combo done (or even Vivid Nightmare, which I’ve mentioned before, and which is a great way to get an extra Velen or Maly for cheap).
 She can give you a lot of value cards.
 She can give you another Spellstone to have one extra big swing, or at least Eternal Servitude to get one of your big minions up again (or maybe even Lyra again to continue the chain).
 She might give you the right removal you need.
 Most of the time, if you can cast at least a few spells alongside her, she WILL give you something useful.

 Resurrect Priest Card Substitutions